kwan19961217/cs50-2020-Problemset/project/README.md

 Users can update their own information, add, update or delete their pets' information.

-Project Presentation can be founded in this link: https://www.youtube.com/watch?v=LWeObrGTsWQ
+Project Presentation can be found in this link: https://www.youtube.com/watch?v=LWeObrGTsWQ